NcReportAdmin/nc-app-prod/README.md

 ---

-## 🛠 Running the App Locally
+## 🛠 To Run App Locally

-Follow the steps below to run the app on your local machine.
+Follow the steps below to run this app on your local machine.

 ### **1️⃣ Clone this repository**
 ```bash